liseda-lab/Adaptive_XAI/README.md

 # Adaptive-XAI

 **Agentic Personas for Adaptive Scientific Explanations with Knowledge Graphs**
-- Resources for the anonymous submission for IJCAI-ECAI 2026 (#2600) are available here.

 ## Overview
-This repository accompanies our submission, which presents **adaptive explainability**: an approach to designing AI explanations that adapt to experts’ epistemic stances.
+This repository accompanies our paper, which presents **adaptive explainability**: an approach to designing AI explanations that adapt to experts’ epistemic stances.
+A more recent implementation in Pytorch is available [here](https://github.com/liseda-lab/REx_PyTorch).

 Most explainable AI (XAI) systems assume a generic user model, overlooking that explanation needs vary by background, task, and interpretive strategy.
 Our work presents: